oniani/oniani.github.io/content/about/index.md

-Prior to college, I was a college dropout (I dropped out from a Georgian college and eventually obtained my bachelor's from the US college) and worked as a Salesman and Marketing Coordinator at [Insta][insta], a reputable Electrical Engineering, Smart Home, and Automation company headquartered in the country of Georgia.
+Prior to college, I was a college dropout (I dropped out from a Georgian college and eventually obtained my bachelor's from the US college) and worked as a Salesman and Marketing Coordinator at [Insta][insta], a reputable Electrical Engineering, Smart Home, and Automation company headquartered in Tbilisi, Georgia.
 I have also founded a [startup][warbler], had [another startup][unleash] project, and did some Graphic Design freelancing work.

 While in high school, I have competed in national mathematical Olympiad of